 Each slot is identified by a section starting with slot. followed by the slot class name, and a slot number.
 The <slot-class> name is used in the update manifest to target the correct set of slots.
-It must not contain any . (dots) as these are used as hierarchical separator.
+It must not contain any. (dots) as these are used as hierarchical separator.

-device The slot's device path.
+device=</path/to/dev> The slot's device path.
+This one is mandatory.

-- type The type describing the slot.
-Currently supported values are raw, nand, ubivol, ubifs, ext4, vfat.
-See table Slot Type for a more detailed list of these different types. - bootname For bootable slots, the name the bootloader uses to identify it.
-The real meaning of this depends on the bootloader implementation used. - parent The parent entry is used to bind additional slots to a bootable root file system slot.
+- type=<type> The type describing the slot.
+Currently supported <type> values are raw, nand, ubivol, ubifs, ext4, vfat.
+See table Slot Type for a more detailed list of these different types.
+Defaults to raw if none given. - bootname=<name> Registers the slot for being handled by the bootselection interface with the <name> specified.
+The actual meaning of the name provided depends on the bootloader implementation used. - parent=<slot> The parent entry is used to bind additional slots to a bootable root file system <slot>.
 This is used together with the bootname to identify the set of currently active slots, so that the inactive one can be selected as the update target.
-The parent slot is referenced using the form <slot-class>.<idx>. - readonly Marks the slot as existing but not updatable.
+The parent slot is referenced using the form <slot-class>.<idx>. - readonly=<true/false> Marks the slot as existing but not updatable.
 May be used for sanity checking or informative purpose.
-A readonly slot cannot be a target slot. - ignore-checksum If set to true this will bypass the default hash comparison for this slot and force RAUC to unconditionally update it.
-The default value is false, which means that updating this slot will be skipped if new image's hash matches hash of installed one.
+A readonly slot cannot be a target slot.

+this slot will be skipped if new image's hash matches hash of installed one.
+This replaces the deprecated entry ignore-checksum.